Ann0404/Bioinformatics-internship/README.md

 ### Fifth milestone
-* Learn how to carry out the different downstream processes post sequencing on a terminal especially trimming, contig assembly, multiple sequence alignments and phylogeny.
+* Learn how to carry out the different downstream processes post sequencing on a terminal especially trimming, contig assembly, multiple sequence alignments and phylogeny as well as create better workflows.

  ### Sixth milestone
  I hope to apply everything I have learnt to a project.